thomasWeise/oa/metaheuristics/localSearch/README.md

 In our case, these would be two permutations with repetitions, that are maybe identical to a large degree and only differ at a few positions.
 Likely, these two points would map to similar Gantt charts, which, in turn, would have similar makespans.

+This means that if we have one candidate solution, then there probably exist similar solutions with similar makespans.
+This means that if we have one *good* candidate solution, then there probably exist similar solutions with similarly *good* makespans.
-This means that if we have a good candidate solution, then there may exist similar solutions which are even better.
+This means that if we have one *good* candidate solution, then there might even exist similar solutions with *better* makespans.
+If we are able to find such a similar but better solution, then the same property *may* hold again:
-We can try to find one of them and then continue trying to do the same from there.
+We can try to find such a better solution and then continue trying to do the same from there and then continue from there.

+\definition{rule}{goodCausality}{The neighborhood of a good solution may contain a better solution.}

-Local search algorithms&nbsp;[@HS2005SLSFAA; @WGOEB] offer one idea for how to do that.
+Local search algorithms&nbsp;[@HS2005SLSFAA; @WGOEB] offer one idea for how to make use of this idea.
 They remember one point&nbsp;$\sespel$ in the search space&nbsp;$\searchSpace$.
-In every step, a local search algorithm investigates $g\geq1$ points&nbsp;$\sespel'$ which are derived from and are similar to&nbsp;$\sespel$.
+In every step, a local search algorithm investigates a point&nbsp;$\sespel'$ derived from and similar to&nbsp;$\sespel$.
-From the joined set of these $g$&nbsp;points&nbsp;$\sespel'$ and&nbsp;$\sespel$, only one point is chosen as the (new or old)&nbsp;$\sespel$.
+From the joined set $\{\sespel,\sespel'\}$, one point is chosen as the (new or old)&nbsp;$\sespel$.
 All the other points are discarded.
 This step is repeated again and again.

-Local search exploits a property of many optimization problems which is called *causality.

 ### Ingredient: Unary Search Operation for the JSSP {#sec:jssp:swap2}

-For now, let us limit ourselves to local searches creating&nbsp;$g=1$ new point in each iteration.
 The question arises how we can create a candidate solution which is similar to, but also slightly different from, one that we already have?
-Our search algorithms are working in the search space&nbsp;$\searchSpace$.
+Our algorithms are working in the search space&nbsp;$\searchSpace$.
 So we need one operation which accepts an existing point&nbsp;$\sespel\in\searchSpace$ and produces a slightly modified copy of it as result.
-In other words, we need to implement a unary search operator!
+In other words, we need to implement a *unary* search operator!
+(We briefly mentioned the concept of unary operators in [@sec:searchOperators], but did not expand on this because the above background is needed to understand the idea.)

 On a JSSP with $\jsspMachines$&nbsp;machines and $\jsspJobs$&nbsp;jobs, our representation encodes a schedule as an integer array of length&nbsp;$\jsspMachines*\jsspJobs$ containing each of the job IDs from&nbsp;$0$ to&nbsp;$(\jsspJobs-1)$ exactly $\jsspMachines$&nbsp;times.
 The sequence in which these job IDs occur then defines the order in which the jobs are assigned to the machines, which is realized by the decoding function&nbsp;$\decode$ (see [@lst:jssp_encoding]).